-10.1 Delivery/Flat bunker
+10.1 Delivery/flat bunker

 The area Delivery/Flat bunker shall be appropriately protected against fire.
-Suitable systems are sprinkler systems, water spray systems and foam/water cannons.
+Suitable systems are sprinkler systems, water mist systems and foam/water cannons.
 If service personnel are present during operation at all times and the flat bunker is depleted after shutdown, an extinguishing system with manual activation will be sufficient.
 Otherwise, an extinguishing system with automatic activation shall be installed.

-10.2 Conveyors
+10.2Conveyors